 Fragrance Composition:

 So what does it smell like?
 It is classified as a heavy, spicy oriental fragrance for women.
-It was described as a warm, winter scent, good for furs.
+It was described as a warm, winter scent.
+It was suggested to be worn with furs and the cocktail of choice would be the Bacardi, a salmon pink drink made from light white rum, lime juice, grenadine, sugar syrup and garnished with a Luxardo Maraschino cherry.

-- Base notes: vanilla, sandalwood, musk, ambergris, oakmoss, tonka bean
+- Base notes: vanilla, sandalwood, musk, ambergris, oakmoss, tonka bean, benzoin, cistus labdanum, cedar, patchouli, castoreum, styrax

 Ladies Home Journal, 1927: